Euricom/training-workshop-JS-VUE-2017Q1/slides/js-know-your-javascript.md

 ## New keyword

-> Remember when the new keyboard did
+> Remember what the new keyboard did

 - A new object is created
 - *** --> The __proto__ property is set to the function prototype   <--- ***